March 1, 2022

 As I entered the makeshift campsite, I made quick work of setting up my tent and then boiled some water for a pre-packaged dinner.
 But, as I sat there looking at my food, my nausea wouldn’t subside enough so I could eat more than a few bites.
 Even drinking my electrolytes was a chore.

 One of the other hikers was feeling even more depleted than me.
 He was cowboy camping in his sleeping bag when I arrived, but he said he couldn’t stop shivering.
 He didn’t want to eat or drink anything, and he had a monster headache.
 All signs of altitude sickness and dehydration.
-Clearly I wasn’t the only one coming from sea level who pushed way too hard today!
+I wasn’t the only one coming from sea level who pushed way too hard today!

-As I laid in my tent all bundled in my warm quilt, I had time to reflect on the the day.
+As I lay in my tent all bundled in my warm quilt, I had time to reflect on the the day.
 My first full day on the AZT was over.
-Although I was only officially at mile 13.2 on the AZT, I’d actually hiked a pretty long day once you accounted for the extra 1.8 miles to the border and 2 miles up to Miller Peak and back.
+Although I was only officially at mile 13.2 on the AZT, I’d hiked a pretty long day once you accounted for the extra 1.8 miles to the border and 2 miles up to Miller Peak and back.
 I’d done 16+ miles of hiking with a ton of elevation change and an insanely heavy water carry.
 That’s not a horrible start for a flatlander like me.

 However, one thing was for sure.
 From now on, I would NOT be carrying nearly that much water even for dry camping.
 I might have the capacity to carry up to 6 liters, but I’m going to try to limit myself to 3 liters or less.
 Anything more than that is just too damn heavy.